-The Center provides advanced help to those in Thesis Seminar or Degree Projects.
+The LRC provides advanced help to those in Thesis or Degree Projects.
 Consultants help students with focus, organization, analysis, as well as any research issues that might arise.
-Students should feel free to schedule a consultation at any stage of the development of their theses.
+Students should feel free to schedule a consultation at any stage of the development of their final projects.